 I have been to Jökulsárlón many times.
 In the middle of the day and at the edges of light.
 Usually chaotic, finding simplicity in the lake is a real challenge and it's not uncommon for there to be no ice at all on the beach.
-Jökulsárlón is a living landscape, ever moving and ever changing.
+Jökulsárlón is a living landscape, ever moving and ever-changing.
 It is never the same twice.

 Jökulsárlón is a living landscape, It is never the same twice.

 Like Breiðamerkurjökull, Svínafellsjökull is an outlet glacier of Vatnajökull, the largest glacier by volume in Europe.
-Vatnajökull covers more than 8% of the surface of Iceland and its presence becomes a constant when travelling across the open plains of south-east.
+Vatnajökull covers more than 8% of the surface of Iceland and its presence becomes a constant when travelling across the open plains of the south-east.
 On my second trip, I had to get closer.
-After a boat trip round the icebergs of Jökulsárlón, we headed to the moraine below Svínafellsjökull.
+After a boat trip around the icebergs of Jökulsárlón, we headed to the moraine below Svínafellsjökull.
 It was time for our first glacier walk.

 After a walk in over the moraine, we were each given a helmet and an ice axe.
 We strapped on our crampons and a harness.
 We weren't roped together, the harness was a safety measure that would allow us to be pulled out should we fall into a crevasse.
 Dark, foreboding clouds were a constant presence.
 We carried on undeterred, the storm never reached us.